asmeurer/brown-water-python/docs/tokens.md

 ### `ENDMARKER`

 This is always the last token emitted by `tokenize()`, unless it raises an exception.
 The `string` and `line` attributes are always `''`.
+The `start` and `end` lines are always one more than the total number of lines in the input, and the `start` and `end` columns are always 0.

-For most applications it is not necessary to explicitly worry about `ENDMARKER` because `tokenize()` stops iteration after the last token is yielded.
+For most applications it is not necessary to explicitly worry about `ENDMARKER`, because `tokenize()` stops iteration after the last token is yielded.

 ```py
 >>> print_tokens('x + 1')